-AAMI is located in the heart of New York City on the West Side.
+AAMI is located in the heart of New York City.
 The Port Authority Bus Terminal, Penn Station, Grand Central Terminal and PATH trains are easily accessible and provide convenient transportation for the many students who commute from Connecticut, New Jersey, Long Island, Pennsylvania and elsewhere.

 Bus and subway lines are within easy walking distance of AAMI and provide transportation to every part of the city.
 The many museums, Lincoln Center for the Performing Arts, the Theater Center of Times Square, Madison Square Garden and the United Nations are easily accessible and provide unlimited cultural and recreational opportunities for students.
 Houses of worship are located nearby.

-The AAMI campus is located in the historic “Movie Lab” building just one block from the Hudson River.
-The entire premise is well-lighted, ventilated and air-conditioned, providing a cheerful and comfortable atmosphere during all seasons of the year.
+The AAMI campus is located in the historic “Paramount” building just one block from Times Square.
+The entire premise is well-lighted, ventilated, and air-conditioned, providing a cheerful and comfortable atmosphere during all seasons of the year.
 Physical facilities are readily accessible for the disabled.

-In addition to the usual classroom facilities for lecture and discussion, there are specially designed laboratories for Restorative Art and Computer Science which enhance the opportunities for students to learn by doing.
-An embalming “demonstration” laboratory that reflects a functional embalming laboratory was completed in 2010.
+In addition to the usual classroom facilities for lecture and discussion, there are specially designed laboratories for Restorative Art and Computer Science which enhance the opportunities for students to learn; and an embalming “demonstration” laboratory that reflects a functional embalming facility.

 A range of visual and learning aids are utilized to enhance and facilitate the educational experience in the classroom.
 These include films, slides, charts, manikins, video equipment and Power Point presentations.